VIDEO: Driver Charged In Wild NJ Road-Rage Crash Caught On Dashcam

-A driver from Rockland County who survived a horrific crash during a miles-long viral-video encounter on the Palisades Interstate Parkway in New Jersey has been charged, authorities confirmed.
+A driver who survived a horrific crash on the Palisades Interstate Parkway in Alpine following a miles-long viral-video encounter has been charged, authorities confirmed.

-Michael Brabham, 27, of Stony Point told authorities that the Jan.
+Michael Brabham, 27, of Stony Point, NY told authorities that the Jan.
 24 crash on the northbound parkway in Alpine was "caused by having a road rage incident with another vehicle," PIP Detective Sgt.
 First Class Raymond E. Walter said Friday, Feb.
 4.

 YouTube user Racerwong.Shooterwong posted a dashcam video of Brabham's 2012 Honda Accord tailgating a Ford F-150 in the left lane before suddenly veering across the right lane onto the shoulder.